Key Takeaways

 Eligible Activity Scope Narrowed

-The 2026 Finance Act now explicitly excludes certain activities from eligible reinvestment targets.
-Those targeted include real estate development and property trading — sectors that had absorbed a growing proportion of reinvestments in recent years, drifting away from the original objective of supporting productive economic activity.
+The 2026 Finance Act now explicitly excludes real estate development and property trading from eligible reinvestment targets — sectors that had absorbed a growing proportion of reinvestments in recent years, drifting away from the original objective of supporting productive economic activity.

 Eligible targets remain: subscriptions to the capital of operating companies (SMEs, mid-caps), investments via FCPR, FPCI or SLP funds meeting legal requirements, as well as certain direct co-investments in industrial or technology projects.
 The selection of reinvestment vehicles now demands careful legal and tax analysis.